Dedicated to Student Success & Wellbeing

 - be enrolled in 6 or more semester units

-You must provide supporting documentation such as an official invoice, eviction notice, statement, etc.
+You must provide supporting documentation in the applicants name such as an official invoice, eviction notice, statement, etc.

 Looking for mental health support?
 Feather River College now offers FRC TimelyCare - a new 24/7 telehealth program for students.
 This service provides access to FREE mental virtual health care from anywhere in the United States through your smartphone, laptop, or desktop.